shwina/still-magic/_en/index.md

     in order to share them with her colleagues.
     These lessons will show her how to do this and what "done" looks like.

-Jun:
+Jun
-    Completed an Insight Data Science fellowship last year after doing a PhD in Geology, and now works for a company that does forensic audits.
+:   completed an Insight Data Science fellowship last year after doing a PhD in Geology,
+    and now works for a company that does forensic audits.
     He has used a variety of machine learning and visualization software, and has made a few small contributions to a couple of open source R packages.
     He would now like to make his own code available to others;
     this course will show him how such projects should be organized.

-Sami:
+Sami
-    Learned a fair bit of numerical programming while doing a BSc in applied math, then started working for the university's supercomputing center.
+:   learned a fair bit of numerical programming while doing a BSc in applied math,
+    then started working for the university's supercomputing center.
     Over the past few years,
     the kinds of applications they are being asked to support